The local gaming community is comprised of a tightly-knit group of passionate console crusaders.

 However, it took years until local gamers evolved from a group of leaderless enthusiasts.
 Previously, without official meeting points, tournaments or clubs, live gaming sessions were limited to private LAN nights and the odd multiplayer session.

 Recent years have welcomed a few bright blips on the gaming radar.
+Game hack developers, like warzone hack, are now finding solid footing in the gaming industry.
+This is enhancing the overall experience of gamers.

 Gamers.com.mt has grabbed the local community by the scruff of the neck.
 From humble beginnings to throwing events with over €6,000 in prizes, founder Kersten James Chircop and his loyal band of eSports organizers are giving gamers a reason to keep on winning.